JabRef/jabref/docs/decisions/0023-localized-preferences.md

 ## Considered Options

-* _Localize Defaults_ (current implementation)
+* Localize Defaults
-* _Store the Preference only when it was changed by the user_.
+* Store the preference only when it was changed by the user
+* Store the unlocalized string
+* Mark default value with `%`

+## Decision Outcome

+Chosen option: "Mark default value with `%`", because it achieves goals without requiring too much refactoring and reuses a pattern already in use.

+## Considered Options

+### Localize Defaults

+* Good, because it is the current implementaton

+### Store the pPreference only when it was changed by the user

 Otherwise, leave it empty.
 When a consumer gets such an empty preference, it knows that it needs to read the default and localize it.

-This won't work if users actually want something to be empty.
+- Bad, because this won't work if users actually want something to be empty.

+### Store the unlocalized string

-* _Store the unlocalized String._ Consumers then check the String they got as a preference against the defaults.
+Consumers then check the string they got as a preference against the defaults.
 If it matches, localize it.
 Otherwise, use it.
-* _Localize any stored value in the preferences if the string is 'escaped' by `%` as the first character._ Already used in fxml files to indicate translateable strings.

-## Decision Outcome
+### Mark default value with `%`

+If user stores value, the value is stored as is.
+The default value is stored with `%` in front.
-Chosen option: "Localize any stored value in the preferences if the string is 'escaped' by `%` as the first character.", because it achieves goals without requiring too much refactoring and reuses a pattern already in use.
+A caller has to localize any stored value in the preferences if the string is 'escaped' by `%` as the first character

+- Good, because clear distinction between default value and user-supplied value
+- Good, because on update of JabRef's defaults, the string is not modified
+- Good, because already used in fxml files to indicate translateable strings.